-Over the years, Luis has taught across all areas of IP law at Oxford (2015-2019) and at the London School of Economics (2017-2018), having also acted as a Lecturer in the Intellectual Property Postgraduate Program at Pontifícia Universidade Católica do Rio de Janeiro (2008-2016).
-He practised law in Brazil as a legal advisor and litigator for several years in the field of intellectual property, notably trade marks, patents, intermediary liability, and unfair competition.
-More recently, Luis co-authored an amicus brief in a high-profile constitutional challenge before the Brazilian Supreme Court dealing with patent law, TRIPS compliance and industrial policy.
+Over the years, Luis has taught across all areas of IP law at Oxford (2015-2019) and at the London School of Economics (2017-2018), having also acted as a Lecturer in the Intellectual Property Postgraduate Programme at Pontifícia Universidade Católica do Rio de Janeiro (2008-2016).
+He practised law in Brazil as a legal advisor and litigator for more than a decade in the field of intellectual property, notably trade marks, patents, intermediary liability, and unfair competition.

 Luis' recent scholarship has appeared in the Intellectual Property Quarterly (UK) and The Trademark Reporter (US).

 Luis’ research interests primarily lie in the field of intellectual property law, with emphasis on trade marks, patents, and unfair competition.